“How to use the media profile – Steps 1, 2 and 3.”

-1 – This page has been created for anyone wishing to promote the “Wacky Wabbit” AJ841.
-All the material on this page has been written and researched by Andrew Goodall for public use.
+1 –ย This page has been created for anyone promoting the “Wacky Wabbit” AJ841.ย All the material on this page has been written and researched by Andrew Goodall for public use.

 About T6 Harvard Aviation Ltd

-A company dedicated to keeping G-BJST Harvard MK IV (Nose art “Wacky Wabbit”) airworthy for public displays, Heavy tailwheel conversions, film work and Flying Experiences.
+Warbird Experience (T6 Harvard) company dedicated to keeping G-BJST Harvard MK IV (Nose art “Wacky Wabbit”) airworthy for public displays, Heavy tailwheel conversions, film work and Flying Experiences.
 The latter is to give pilots and none pilots the experience of flying in an authentic warbird.
-As custodians of a unique piece of aviation history, we would like to share our passion with others so that they can experience the thrills of flying or seeing a warbird up close and personal.
+As custodians of a unique piece of aviation history, we would like to share our passion with others so they can experience the thrills of flying or seeing a warbird up close and personal.
 These aircraft are not cheap to run, so we have to work her hard.
-To that end, we are always looking for opportunities and sponsorship to keep “The Wacky Wabbit” in the air where she belongs.
+To that end, we always seek opportunities and sponsorship to keep “The Wacky Wabbit” in the air where she belongs.

 The History of G-BJST

 After the North Atlantic defence treaty negotiation, there was a requirement to provide military aid to strengthen member countries against the communist threat in Europe.
-As part of an order placed in 1951 by the USAF, aircraft were supplied to the French, German, Italian, Turkish, and other Airforce’s to help speed up their recovery after world war two.
-Apparently, under contract number AF-20641, two batches of T-6 were manufactured by the CCF.
+As part of an order in 1951 by the USAF, aircraft were supplied to the French, German, Italian, Turkish, and other Airforce to help speed up their recovery after world war two.
+Under contract number AF-20641, two batches of T-6 were manufactured by the CCF.
 The first batch consisted of 143 aircraft, with 69 going to Italy, 24 to Belgium, and 51 to the French Air Force.

 G-BJST gets a makeover

-Transformation to AJ841 – T6 Harvard Aviation Ltd Decided in August 2014 to repaint G-BJST in a new colour scheme for 2015 as the current paint was looking rather tired.
-The idea to paint her as a former RAF Desert Air Force (DAF) MKII Harvard was suggested by Andrew Goodall to the group, and it was agreed.
-Andrew subsequently acquired sponsorship from RS Paintwork (now Purple aviation located at Eshott airfield), and the transformation began.
+Transformation to AJ841 – T6 Harvard Aviation Ltd Decided in August 2014 to repaint G-BJST in a new colour scheme for 2015 as the current paint looked rather tired.
+The idea to paint her as a former RAF Desert Air Force (DAF) Andrew Goodall suggested MKII Harvard to the group, and it was agreed.
+Andrew subsequently acquired sponsorship from RS Paintwork (now Purple Aviation, located at Eshott Airfield), and the transformation began.

-Andrew Goodall and Martin Pengelly carried out meticulous research into a Harvard that served in the North Africa campaign with a Duxford connection.
+Andrew Goodall and Martin Pengelly conducted meticulous research into a Harvard that served in the North Africa campaign with a Duxford connection.
 AJ 841 was found to have a relationship with Duxford as she saw service with 154 Squadron.
 Originally 154 Squadron were based just to the West of RAF Duxford at RAF Fowlmere before deploying to the Middle East in 1942.
-Record cards for 154 Squadron show the squadron Harvard (AJ841) being flown by flying officer DC Dunn from Minnigh (Syria) to Ramat David (Palestine) on the 12th February 1944.
+Record cards for 154 Squadron show the squadron Harvard (AJ841) being flown by flying officer DC Dunn from Minnigh (Syria) to Ramat David (Palestine) on February 12th 1944.

 Transformation to AJ841 – Desert Colours